vivekkohar/nextflow-starter-cloud/README.md

 1. Make sure the network and subnet is 'default' with 'auto' mode
 2. Enable 'Private Google access' for the network/subnet
+3. Specify disk size in the process.
+The default disk space is 500GB in nextflow!

 ## References
 1. Nextflow on GCP: https://www.nextflow.io/docs/latest/google.html